 Unsure where to start?

-Consider hiring a vendor who can help you prioritize your SEO tasks and maximize your marketing budget.
-Look for industry expertise, recent case studies, and a strategy tailored to your budget and business goals.
+When considering a vendor, look for industry expertise, recent case studies, and a strategy tailored to your budget and business goals.

 Make the most of your marketing budget